All You Need to Know About Joint Custody Child Support

 In South Carolina, you have access to a Child Support Calculator that can help you figure out how much you will owe.
 When using the calculator, also look at South Carolina’s Child Support Obligation Worksheets.
 They help you determine your income and include deductions.
 This will make the calculator’s answer more accurate.

-Of course, a court can always decide on a higher or lower amount based on the individual circumstances, so be sure to keep that in mind during your calculations.
+Of course, a court can always decide on a higher or lower amount based on individual circumstances, so be sure to keep that in mind during your calculations.

 What is my child support payment amount based on?